Statement: Pfizer Phase 1b Clinical Trial Results

 - Dr. Josh Grieger, AskBio’s Chief Technology Officer, pioneered the Pro10 producer cell line that is now paving the way for increasing the efficiency of developing and producing potentially curative therapies to reach all patients.

-AskBio is on the forefront of the gene therapy industry with an extensive gene therapy platform that includes a pipeline of clinical stage therapeutics, streamlined manufacturing processes, an extensive capsid library and a rich portfolio of AAV-related intellectual property.
-The company’s commitment to bring effective therapies to market is only rivaled by its commitment to reduce the cost of production and increase access with new innovative technology such as Doggybone DNA, thin-film technology and other AAV development processes.
+AskBio is on the forefront of the gene therapy industry with an extensive gene therapy platform that includes a pipeline of clinical-stage therapeutics, streamlined manufacturing processes, an extensive capsid library and a rich portfolio of AAV-related intellectual property.
+The company is committed to bringing effective therapies to market, reduce the cost of production and increase access with new innovative technology such as Doggybone DNA and other AAV development processes.